pipeops-dev/pipeops-docs/docs/how-to-guides/tutorials/deploy-postgres.md

 ---
-slug: how to deploy PostgreSQL
+slug: how to deploy postgresql
 title: How to deploy PostgreSQL with PipeOps!
 sidebar_position: 1
 ---